We invited lead lawyer Jeffery Wilson to clarify questions being asked. We set out the questions and Jeffery’s answers:

 And while this settlement cannot give you back what you deserve or what you have lost, it can make a very big difference.
 It is symbolic and shows that cultural identity will now be something that courts have to consider, and measure in all cases from this point forward.
 Because of you, the law must now recognize that “saving the child” means keeping him or her with family, or extended family or her or his community.

 Loss of cultural identity is a collective loss.
 That means we have to consider the total of what we have achieved, and not simply the amount per claimant.

 - Question: This Foundation, who will run it, and can I be part of it?

 Answer: First Nations people will run it if they come forward and demand that they run it.
 I am the acting chairperson of the Working Committee for the Foundation.
-If you want to be part of it, send me an email at email@example.com
+If you want to be part of it, send an email to firstname.lastname@example.org.